'Bad Behavior By People In High Office': Rachel Maddow On The Lessons Of Spiro Agnew

 "When I tried to sort of thumbnail in my mind what happened in the Agnew resignation, everything I thought about it was wrong," she says.
 "I had assumed that it was a Watergate-adjacent scandal, that the FBI was looking into Watergate-related crimes and they stumbled upon something in Spiro Agnew's taxes. ...
 All of those things were completely wrong."

 Maddow and her former producer Mike Yarvitz created the podcast Bag Man to revisit Agnew's story.
-Though his resignation was officially linked to tax evasion, they say that Agnew had engaged in bribery that dated back to the early 1960s, when, as Baltimore County executive, he demanded kickbacks in exchange for local engineering or architecture contracts.
+Though his resignation was officially linked to tax evasion, they say that Agnew had engaged in bribery that dated to the early 1960s, when, as Baltimore County executive, he demanded kickbacks in exchange for local engineering or architecture contracts.
 He continued the practice even after being elected governor of Maryland in 1967 and then vice president in 1969.

 "He ... started that scheme in local politics and then he carried it right into the White House," Yarvitz says.
 "The men who were sort of streaming into his office at the White House were paying him money for contracts they had gotten in Maryland, and in some cases, he was trying to influence the awarding of federal contracts."